What do you spend you money on?

 It’s generally sensible to start your retirement as free of debt as possible as your income is likely to go down.
 So it’s important to think about what debts you may still have at the age you are considering retiring.

 Of course one of our biggest debts tends to be a mortgage, so you need to think about whether this will be paid off.
-According to research* around 3 million people now expect to still be repaying their home loan after the current state retirement age.
 Your income is likely to go down when you retire, so any fixed repayments like mortgages will take up a bigger share of it.